 The impending light rail transit development along University Avenue in Minneapolis-Saint Paul, Minnesota has led to local curiosity about both the past activities and the future possibilities for this urban street.
 Part I of this paper explores the social, economic and physical evolution of University Avenue and its relationship to transportation eras.
 Part II argues that there is a connection between the urban form of each transportation epoch and the rate of crime along University Avenue.
 The study concludes with the prediction that safety will improve following construction of the Central Corridor Light Rail line.

 Goforth, Jillian G., "The Life, Death and Rebirth of University Avenue: Exploring the Relationship Among Transportation, Urban Form and Neighborhood Characteristics" (2011).
-Honors Projects.
+Geography Honors Projects.
 Paper 32.

 © Copyright is owned by author of this document